Colin Murray Turbayne: Academic studies

 After emigrating to the United States following the conclusion of World War II in 1947, he undertook graduate studies at the University of Pennsylvania.
-In 1950 he earned both his MA and PhD degrees in Philosophy from the University of Pennsylvania.
+In 1950 he earned both his MA and PhD degrees in philosophy from the University of Pennsylvania.

-His PhD. dissertation at the University of Pennsylvania Constructions Versus Inferences in the Philosophy of Bertrand Russell focused on the philosophical works of the British philosopher and logician Bertrand Russell (1950).
-His MA dissertation at the University of Queensland focused on Berkeley's philosophy as embodied in his Commonplace book(1947).
+His PhD dissertation at the University of Pennsylvania Constructions Versus Inferences in the Philosophy of Bertrand Russell focused on the philosophical works of the British philosopher and logician Bertrand Russell (1950).
+His MA dissertation at the University of Queensland focused on Berkeley's philosophy as embodied in his Commonplace book (1947).

-Following the completion of his advanced studies, Turbayne acquired his first academic post as an Assistant Professor of Philosophy at the University of Washington.
+Following the completion of his advanced studies, Turbayne acquired his first academic post as an assistant professor of philosophy at the University of Washington.
 He remained on the faculty from 1950 until 1955.
-Subsequently, he served as an Assistant Professor of Speech at the University of California at Berkley from 1955 until 1957.
-Soon thereafter, he was appointed as an Associate Professor of Philosophy at the University of Rochester in 1957.
-A short time later in 1962, he was promoted to Full Professor of Philosophy and continued to teach at the University of Rochester until his appointment to Professor Emeritus in 1981.
+Subsequently, he served as an assistant professor of speech at the University of California at Berkley from 1955 until 1957.
+Soon thereafter, he was appointed as an associate professor of philosophy at the University of Rochester in 1957.
+A short time later in 1962, he was promoted to professor of philosophy and continued to teach at the University of Rochester until his appointment to professor emeritus in 1981.

 Academic works

 In addition to serving as a lecturer, Turbayne was a noted authority and researcher on the philosophical insights of George Berkeley.
 Over the years, he edited several of Berkeley's works and essays, while helping to sustain interest in Berkeley's works during the mid twentieth century.
 In addition, he was the first commentator to recognize the central importance of metaphor in the philosophy of Berkeley.
-He is best known for his book The Myth of Metaphor which was published in 1962 by Yale University Press.
+He is best known for his book The Myth of Metaphor.
 A critical reviewer described the work as a "welcome addition to the analysis of metaphorical language".

+Turbayne was assisted by several of his colleagues at the University of Rochester in this work including: Lewis White Beck and W. Albert Noyes, Jr.